Poland to become 'economic hub' for Ukraine, says PM | Headlines

 - Poland

-"For example, these are agreements concerning the export of Ukrainian grain," he said, adding that Poland could become an economic hub for Ukraine.
-Poland's railways stand to benefit from transporting Ukrainian grain to Baltic seaports.
-With Russia controlling or effectively blockading Ukrainian Black Sea ports, grain shipments from Ukraine have stalled since the invasion began, while Moscow has blamed Western sanctions for disrupting exports of both grain and fertilizer.
+Agreements on streamlining border traffic and customs controls, cooperation between businesses, and on reopening an idled power line to export electricity to Poland from Ukraine were among those signed on Wednesday in Kiev.
+Kyiv and Warsaw have been discussing imports of electricity from Ukraine, which would support the stability of the Polish power system and allow Ukraine to benefit from synchronization of the transmission grid with the European Union network.

-Morawiecki said Poland's infrastructure ministry would be involved in road and rail projects in Ukraine, while the interior and defense ministries were also working on agreements.
-"Polish companies will take part in rebuilding (Ukraine), but first we must free Ukraine," he said.
+Power utilities are already supplying equipment including cables and transformers to help restore electricity supplies in areas of Ukraine affected by the war.
+"It's matter of months, as soon as Ukraine wins the war, and will certainly win it, we will be ready to buy electricity from Ukraine," Morawiecki told a news briefing in Kiev after a meeting of the two governments.

-Kyiv and Warsaw were discussing imports of electricity from Ukraine, which would support the stability of the Polish power system and allow Ukraine to benefit from the synchronization of the power transmission grid with the European Union network.
-Meanwhile, power utilities are already supplying equipment including cables and transformers to help restore electricity supplies in areas of Ukraine affected by the war.
+Morawiecki said earlier Poland would become a shipper of Ukrainian grain and other goods and an economic hub for Ukraine.
+Poland's railways stand to benefit from transporting Ukrainian grain to Baltic sea ports.
+With Russia controlling or effectively blockading Ukrainian Black Sea ports, grain shipments have stalled since the invasion began, while Moscow has blamed Western sanctions for disrupting exports of both grain and fertilizer.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)